marcelwa/ls4ai/README.md

 - [Docker Official Documentation](https://docs.docker.com/get-started/): Comprehensive guide to getting started with Docker, including installation, building images, and managing containers.
 - [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/stable/): Official documentation for Jupyter Notebook, including installation instructions, tutorials, and usage guides.
+- [NNgen](https://github.com/NNgen/nngen): The tool for neural network synthesis used in this tutorial.
+You can find further information about its features in the repo's README.
+- [Veriloggen](https://github.com/PyHDI/veriloggen): A Python package for generating synthesizable Verilog code, which is used in this tutorial.
+- [Verilator](https://www.veripool.org/verilator/): A fast Verilog simulator that is used in this tutorial to validate the generated Verilog code.
+- [Verilog to Routing](https://verilogtorouting.org/): A tool for converting Verilog to FPGA design files.
+It is not used in this tutorial, but would be a logical next step after synthesis.
+This pointer is included for those interested in further exploring FPGA design workflows.

 ## Contact